Your French Riviera Yacht Guide

 This is your French Riviera yacht guide to ensure that you and your guests have an unforgettable cruise along the captivating French coastline.
 If you want to explore the French Riviera by boat, but don’t own a vessel, why not rent one?
 212 Yachts offer yacht charter, motor boat rental / day-boat rental and RIBs in all ports along the French Riviera.

-Having had your fill of metropolitan Marseille, take in the dramatic rocky coastline of la Ciotat, and make sure to take advantage of Bandol’s large marina, making your way on-land to sample the world famous Mourvédre wine produced in the regions spectacular vineyards.
-A must see is the stunning Calanques National Park, a protected series of enchanting inlets, lined by shear limestone cliffs.
-Some of the Calanques remain hard to reach by land, giving you on the optimum vantage point to seek out secluded spots to explore this stunning landscape.
-For the more adventurous, prepare the diving gear and tackle the 574 ft tunnel that leads to the Cosquer Caves, an archaic cavern exhibiting prehistoric artwork now only gazed upon by the most privileged of eyes.
+Having had your fill of metropolitan Marseille, take in the dramatic rocky coastline of la Ciotat.
+And make sure to take advantage of Bandol’s large marina, making your way on-land to sample the world famous Mourvédre wine produced in the region’s spectacular vineyards.
+A must see is the stunning Calanques National Park.
+Which is a protected series of enchanting inlets, lined by shear limestone cliffs.
+Some of the Calanques remain hard to reach by land, giving you the optimum vantage point to seek out secluded spots to explore this stunning landscape.
+For the more adventurous, prepare the diving gear and tackle the 574 ft tunnel that leads to the Cosquer Caves.
+They’re an archaic cavern exhibiting prehistoric artwork now only gazed upon by the most privileged of eyes.

 Instead, head to Massif de l’Esterel to marvel at this phenomenal landscape.
 The volcanic soils lend the jagged peaks a startling red tint, creating a marvelous contrast with the deep blue sky and turquoise sea below.
 Dense oak forestry adds to the mysticism of this natural wonder.
 Simply a must see, drop anchor here to dine or swim with this surreal backdrop, and make sure to capture some photographs as the sunset ignites the erratic slopes whose view remains preserved in all of it’s glory for those who grace the water.